wwoods/git-results/README.md

 Changelog
 ---------

+* 2018-09-20 - catch KeyboardInterrupts to avoid deleting experiments that should be marked as aborted.
 * 2017-12-18 - Clarification of exception message when trying to use an experiment folder with only one folder name (e.g. /results-of-experiment). git-results requires an experiment root, which was made more clear.
 * 2017-8-10 - No arguments will print the help message rather than erroring out.

   PYTHONUNBUFFERED=1 is automatically passed as part of the git-results environment.
 * 2017-2-9 - Fixed missing output when the supervisor was spawned via crontab.